OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | MOVE_DIRECTION_VERTICAL_RIGHT | The channel reflects the right-hand side with respect to direction of motion, irrespective of its orientation |
 | SENSOR_VERTICAL_TOTAL | The channel reflects the center of the vehicle irrespective of its orientation or motion |
 | MOVE_DIRECTION_VERTICAL_TOTAL | The channel reflects the center with respect to direction of motion, irrespective of its orientation |

+**MeasurementDirectionDependent**
+Flag that implies, if set to true, that measurement data of this channel is dependent on direction and should be inverted if viewed with a section of different direction.
+> If the flag is set to false, not set or only data of a single direction is viewed, then no inversion is needed when viewing data of this channel.

 **MeasurementType**
 Defines how a value was created.
 This can be measured, calculated or taken from a previously defined data source that was read from there and inserted into the file.